elehobica/RPi_Pico_WAV_Player/Readme.md

 GP26 also needs to be pulled-up by 2.2Kohm from 3.3V.
 See schematic for detail.

 ### FileView Mode
-* Up/Down button to go up/down for file selection
+* Plus/Minus button to go up/down for file selection
 * Center 1 click to get into the folder
 * Center 1 click to play WAV file (go to Play Mode)
 * Center 2 click to go parent folder

 ### Play Mode
-* Up/Down button for volume up/down
+* Plus/Minus button for volume up/down
 * Center 1 click to pause/play
 * Center 2 click to stop (go back to FileView Mode)

 ## Image File Format
 ### Opening Logo File
-* Put "logo.jpg" on root Folder
+* Put "logo.jpg" on root Folder of SD Card
 * File Format: JPEG format (Progressive JPEG not supported)
 * [logo.jpg example](resource/logo.jpg)